techlahoma/board_meetings/2016/10_october-minutes.md

   - TU intern student would an employee of the University of Oklahoma, so Techlahoma would not need to handle employee paperwork, worker's comp, and other legal paperwork.

 * Jeremy
   - Recognizing Devin as acting secretary for the last year.
-We can give him something for his resume.
+We can give him something for his resume and a mug/plaque would be good.
+  - Recognize Jon and Jessica with their swag at Thunder Plains and title for resume.

 ## Other Updates
 * OK Coders + Techlahoma SurveyMonkey Survey (Luke)